What Resources Can I Use?

 When running your SLURM batch or interactive jobs on the Savio cluster under a Faculty Computing Allowance account (i.e. a scheduler account whose name begins with

 fc_), your usage of computational time is tracked (in effect, "charged" for, although no costs are incurred) via abstract measurement units called "Service Units."
 (Please see Service Units on Savio for a description of how this usage is calculated.)
 When all of the Service Units provided under an Allowance have been exhausted, no more jobs can be run under that account.
-To check your usage or total usage under an FCA or MOU allocation, please use our check_usage.sh script or the MyBRC User Portal (by navigating to the FCA or MOU allocation project page, as well as the "Allocation Detail" page, within the portal).
+(You can check your usage or total usage under an FCA or MOU allocation.)

 Please also note that, when running jobs on many of Savio's pools of compute nodes, you are provided with exclusive access to those nodes, and thus are "charged" for using all of that node's cores.
 For example, if you run a job for one hour on a standard 24-core compute node on the savio2 partition, your job will always be charged for using 24 core hours, even if it requires just a single core or a few cores.
 (For more details, including information on ways you can most efficiently use your computational time on the cluster, please see the Scheduling Nodes v.
 Cores section of Service Units on Savio.)